 The access panel was incorporated in a steel-frame partition comprising two layers of 15mm-thick Lafarge Firecheck plasterboard on each face.
 The access panel opened towards the furnace and in this orientation achieved the following fire resistance:

-Insulation: 22min Integrity: 120min
+Insulation: 22 minutes

+Integrity: 120 minutes

 For full details see BRE test report no. 232237.